-Seventh Grade (Year I) is the first year of the two year preparation for Confirmation.
+Year I Confirmation Preparation (typically Grade 7) is the first year of the two year preparation for Confirmation.
 In Year I preparation youth will be expected to attend all scheduled classes and complete all assignments on time.
 Year I has a different meeting schedule than the other grades.

 Over the two years of Confirmation preparation, youth are required to complete 40 hours of service.
 Service should be varied between family, community (neighborhood, school, parish, town) and global.
-Details of service are discussed at the parent/child meetings typically scheduled in April.
+Details of service are discussed at the parent/child meetings typically scheduled in the Spring.

 The Coordinator of the Junior High program frequently emails service opportunities to youth as they become available.
 These are first come, first served opportunities.
 Please make sure you have a current email address on file with the Religious Education office.